Kate Kellaway, ‘The Observer’.

 “Highly recommended…The English novel needs more Diran Adebayos.”

-Born in London; Diran Adebayo won a major scholarship to Malvern College before reading Law at Oxford University.
-Diran is a Fellow of the Royal Society of Literature, and a fan of Tottenham Hotspur football club and the West Indies cricket team.
+Diran is a Fellow of the Royal Society of Literature and a fan of Tottenham Hotspur football club and the West Indies cricket team.
 He is from a wider arts family.
-His oldest brother Yinka is a children’s author, his brother Dotun is a writer, publisher and broadcaster, his sister-in-law Carroll Thompson is a singer and his cousin Mojisola is an actor and playwright.
+His oldest brother Yinka is a children’s author, his brother Dotun is a writer, publisher and broadcaster, his sister-in-law Carroll Thompson is a singer and his cousin Mojisola is a playwright and academic.